⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 FinTech and Business Services

-Revenue generated from ads across its social platforms and media properties.
+Online advertising services across its various platforms and media properties.

 🎯 WHY THIS MATTERS